 Can remaining work be reallocated to other employees so that an employee can be furloughed?

 Yes.
 If there is less work overall for a team, the employer could furlough some workers and reallocate their work to the team members who are still working.
-Alternatively, employers could rotate employees on furlough to spread the workload (the minimum period of three weeks applies to each instance of furlough).
+Alternatively, employers could rotate employees on furlough to spread the workload (the minimum period of three weeks applied to each instance of furlough up until 30 June).
+Since 1 July, employers have had greater flexibility to alternate furlough between team members because there has been no minimum period.

 Is the subsidy cap £2,500 or 80% of £2,500?

-The monthly cap is £2,500.
+The monthly cap until 31 August is £2,500.
 This is a gross payment and individuals will have to pay Income Tax and National Insurance contributions on any payments received.
+In September and October the subsidy cap will reduce proportionately as the CJRS tapers the support to 70% and then 60%.

 If paying 80% means the employee receives less than the National Minimum Wage (NMW) do I need to top up to the NMW?